lakejs/lake-docs/reference/index.md

 ---
 layout: doc
-title: Editor configuration
+title: Editor config
 ---

 # {{ $frontmatter.title }}

-You can configure the editor using the parameter of the `Editor` class.
+You can configure the editor using the parameter of the constructor of the [Editor](/reference/editor.md) class.

 Example: